-Estimated Available Funds: The Administration has requested \$180,000,000 for new awards for this program for FY 2017, of which approximately \$141,000,000 would be used, in total, for new awards under the Early-phase, Mid-phase, and Expansion competitions.
+Estimated Available Funds: The Administration has requested \$180,000,000 for the EIR program for FY 2017, of which approximately \$141,000,000 would be used, in total, for new awards under the Early-phase, Mid-phase, and Expansion competitions.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.